minvws/nl-kat-coordination/docs/source/developer-documentation/quick-start.rst

     DJANGO_SUPERUSER_PASSWORD=83d0ddac75c3fed23d2fc3a607affe432f9916d0f9dcc12680
 ..

 #.
 Open your browser and go to: `http://localhost:8000/en/login`.
-Login using the username `superuser@localhost` and the password that you found using the previous step (everything after the equal sign `=`).
+Login using the username `superuser@localhost` and the password you found using the previous step (everything after the equal sign `=`).

 #.
 Meowlations!
 You just installed OpenKAT.
 As this is your first time using OpenKAT, you will have to walk through the onboarding.
 This is explained in the user manual: :doc:`../../user-manual/getting-started/onboarding`